Summer Institute

 All participants will also attend general sessions designed around NASFAA’s financial aid competency framework, providing broader professional development in areas such as laws and regulations, leadership, technology, and the business of education.
 This track is ideal for those ready to take on more complex responsibilities or sharpen their technical skills.

-In addition to their credential work, advanced participants will engage in general sessions aligned with the NASFAA’s financial aid competency framework, covering areas such as leadership skills, technological proficiency, laws and regulations, and the business of education.
+In addition to their FAAC work, advanced participants will engage in general sessions covering areas such as leadership skills, federal reporting, technological proficiency, laws and regulations, and the business of education.
 This track is perfect for those leading teams, managing operations, or shaping policy on their campuses.

 What to Expect at the Summer Institute